virtualscienceforum/virtualscienceforum/home.md

 * Eun-Ah Kim, Cornell University: Machine Learning Quantum Emergence
 * Steve Girvin, Yale University: Circuit QED theory and experiment: Encoding quantum information in harmonic oscillators
+* Florian Marquardt, Max Plan Institute for the Science of Light and Friedrich-Alexander Universität Erlangen-Nürnberg, Deep Learning for Rapid Exploration of Topological Band Structures

 The event will take place Friday 6 March [12:00 EST](https://arewemeetingyet.com/New%20York/2020-03-06/12:00/Virtual%20Science%20Forum%20inaugural%20meeting#eyJ1cmwiOiJodHRwczovL3ZpcnR1YWxzY2llbmNlZm9ydW0ub3JnLyJ9).
 We will host it on the Zoom platform in a webinar style format -- please register at the link below to get more details!